faerber-lab/faerber-lab.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to Faerber Lab!
-I’m Michael Färber, and since April 2024, I’ve been serving as a W3 Full Professor and leading the "Scalable Software Architectures for Data Analytics" research group at the AI Center ScaDS.AI at the Technical University (TU) Dresden.
+I’m Michael Färber, and since April 2024, I have been serving as a W3 Full Professor and leading the "Scalable Software Architectures for Data Analytics" research group at the AI Center ScaDS.AI at the Technical University (TU) Dresden.

-Our group is engaged in research at the intersection of AI, natural language processing, machine learning, and knowledge representation.
-We also focus on advancing explainable AI and applying machine learning to graph data.
-If you’re interested in these areas, feel free to contact us—we’d be happy to connect!
+Our group conducts research at the intersection of AI, natural language processing, machine learning, and knowledge representation.
+We are also focused on advancing explainable AI and applying machine learning to graph data.
+If you are interested in these areas, please feel free to contact us—we would be happy to connect!